chinnawant/DLP-scirpt-e2e-drawdown/README.md

 3. **ktb-create-account.js** - Creates a new LOC account in the KTB system by making an API call to the account creation endpoint.

+4. **vb-create-account.js** - Creates a new LOC account in the VB system by making an API call to the account creation endpoint.

-4. **ktb-delete-account.js** - Deletes KTB account records from databases:
+5. **ktb-delete-account.js** - Deletes KTB account records from databases:
    - orch_loan_account_creation database - loan_account table in public schema
    - proc_loan_account database - loan_account table in public schema

+6. **vb-delete-account.js** - Deletes VB account records from databases:
+   - orch_loan_account_creation database - loan_account table in public schema
+   - proc_loan_account database - loan_account table in public schema

-5. **clear-error-log.js** - Manages error logs by archiving existing logs and creating new ones.
+7. **clear-error-log.js** - Manages error logs by archiving existing logs and creating new ones.

-6. **validate-config.js** - Validates the config.json file to ensure it contains all required fields.
+8. **validate-config.js** - Validates the config.json file to ensure it contains all required fields.

 ## Requirements